steven-meehan/crafter-gallery-site/README.md

 ##### Top Level Routes

-The `Main` component consumes this configuration file and uses it to define the top level of the Route Tree.
+The `routes-top-level.json` file is consumed by the `Main`.

-> `TopLevelRoutes.json` This configuration file handles the top-level routes for the application.
+> `routes-top-level.json` This configuration file handles the top-level routes for the application.
 At minimum, you need an entry to for the Home, Galleries, and Not Found routes.

 ```JSON